Instructions for Recovering from Breast Augmentation

 - Medications to Avoid.
 Take only those medications approved or prescribed by your surgeon.
 Avoid medications containing aspirin or ibuprofen (Advil, Motrin, Ibuprofen, others) for two weeks before and after surgery.
 These medications increase bleeding.

 - Substances to Avoid.
 Avoid alcohol, nicotine, and caffeine, for these will dramatically slow the healing process.

 - Diet.
 A light low-fat diet is best after surgery.
 You may start a regular diet after your surgery as long as you are not feeling nauseated or vomiting.

 - Hydration.
 Stay hydrated by drinking 8-10 glasses of water a day.
 Avoid alcohol for two weeks and while you are still having to take pain medication.

 - Exercise.
 Light physical activity may be resumed 2-3 weeks after surgery.
 Remember to start easy and build back up to your previous exercise levels.
-At 6- 8 weeks or when further instructed by Dr. Anderson, more intense exercise can be started.
+At 6- 8 weeks or when further instructed by our plastic surgeons, more intense exercise can be started.
 Just know that swelling may transiently be worse with exercise.

 - Arm Movement.
 Limit your arm use to daily activities such as brushing your teeth, eating, and combing/shampooing your hair.
 Avoid rigorous movement and do not lift more than 5 lbs.
 Let pain be your limiting factor.
 If it hurts, please don’t do it.